antimof/UxPlay/README.md

    (Some choices of videosink might not work on your system.)

 # ChangeLog
+1.341 2021-09-04   fixed: render_logger was not being destroyed by stop_server()
 1.34  2021-08-27   Fixed "ZOOMFIX": the X11 window name fix was only being made the
                    first time the GStreamer window was created by uxplay, and not if the server was relaunched after the GStreamer window